 AQA Pure, Pure & Mechanics, Pure & Statistics.

 For the Statistics syllabus each board has issued a data set.
-OCR is based on modes of transport to work, Edexcel is based on weather conditions and AQA is food consumption.
+OCR is based on modes of transport to work, Edexcel is based on weather conditions and AQA is also on transport (previously food consumption).
 OCR(MEI) uses a different data set each year so check this page.
 It is intended that this data will be used in lessons as a real life example.
 Similar data will be used in the final exams, so familiarity with it will be advantageous.